fxlrnrpt/pydraconf/README.md

 python train.py --config=Production  # Uses Production
 ```

-**How it works:** PydraConf discovers all direct subclasses of your main config class (the one used in your `train` function) and registers them as variants.
+**How it works:** PydraConf discovers all subclassess of your main config class (the one used in your `train` function) and registers them as variants.

 #### Setting a Default Variant